The blow-up of a singularity at the module of derivations: Blow-up of log-canonical surface singularities

 Since the exact sequence \eqref{eq:Def.L5} is an element of $\Ext^1(\Ss{X},\Ss{X})$ and this group is trivial, there exists an isomorphism $\theta \colon \Ss{X}\oplus\Ss{X} \to \Ss{X}\oplus\Ss{X}$ such that

 By the isomorphism $\theta$, we get that the exact sequence \eqref{eq:Def.L5} is the trivial extension.
 Therefore, \eqref{eq:Def.L2} is also the trivial extension.
-This is also a contradiction since we consider a non-trivial extension.
+This is a contradiction since we started with a non-trivial extension \eqref{eq:Def.L1}. \end{description} Therefore, the only possibility is that $\Sf{L}_1$ does not have any base points.
+By Remark~\ref{remark:Son.iguales}, $\Rs$ is the minimal adapted resolution of $L_1$.
+Thus, by Theorem~\ref{Theo:IntroBlowUpMMinAdapt} the normalization of the blow-up of $X$ at $L_1$ is dominated by $\Rs$.
+This proves the theorem. \end{proof} \begin{corollary}